5 Habits That Separate People Who Age Well From Those Who Don’t

 Here’s something most people have never been told: biological age and chronological age are not the same thing.

 Your birth year is a fixed number.
 Your biological age — the actual functional age of your cells, your hormones, your inflammation levels, your metabolic health — is not.
-Research now shows we have far more control over how our cells age than conventional medicine ever acknowledged.
-Telomere length, mitochondrial function, inflammatory markers, hormonal output — these are not simply determined by the year you were born.
+Research increasingly shows we have far more control over how our cells age than conventional medicine has historically acknowledged.
+Telomere length, mitochondrial function, inflammatory markers, hormonal output: these are not simply determined by the year you were born.
 They are shaped, day by day, by the decisions you make.

 The gap between people who age well and those who don’t almost always comes down to the same core habits — done consistently, not perfectly.
 And most people aren’t doing them.
-Not because they’re lazy.
-Not because they don’t care.
-But because nobody ever told them what actually matters — or why it matters now, not later.
+Not because they’re lazy or don’t care, but because nobody ever told them what actually matters — or why it matters now, not later.

 The decisions you’re making in your 30s and 40s are compounding in one direction or the other.
 Every year of delay makes the correction harder.